Oceanblood/EspressoTests/README.md

 ### Application id

-To publish your application on google play you must set unique application id.
-All you need to do is change applicationId in `app/build.gradle` file.
+To publish your application on Google Play you must set unique application id.
+All you need to do is change `applicationId` in `app/build.gradle` file.

 ```groovy
 apply plugin: 'com.android.application'